 - register separately with your own email address and log in from your own device

 - complete and pass a final test with 70% or higher; if not passed, the test can be retaken

 Certificates of completion will be emailed within one week to those who meet those requirements above.

 The webinars are recorded and linked from this web site for future study.
 However, continuing education units are awarded only to the participants who attend the live version of the webinar.

 Make a gift to support UC Ag Experts webinars

 Your gift furthers UC's Integrated Pest Management's mission to help California residents, growers, land managers, and other professional pest managers prevent and solve pest problems with minimal impact on people and the environment by developing and promoting the use of integrated and ecologically sound pest management programs.
 Make a gift and use the Comment field to specify that your gift is for UC Ag Experts Talk webinars.

 Who is involved in the UC Ag Experts webinars?

-This webinar series is brought to you by Ben Faber (UC ANR Ventura Advisor) and Dr. Beth Grafton-Cardwell (Depart of Entomology UC Riverside Extension Specialist) with the technical support of Petr Kosina (UC IPM Content Development Supervisor) and Cheryl Reynolds (UC IPM Interactive Learning Developer).
+This webinar series is brought to you by Ben Faber (UC ANR Ventura Advisor) and Dr. Beth Grafton-Cardwell (Emeritus Entomology UCCE Specialist) with the technical support of Petr Kosina (UC IPM Content Development Supervisor) and Cheryl Reynolds (UC IPM Interactive Learning Developer).